 Well-delineated erythematous plaque with a silvery-white scale characteristic of psoriasis.
 See a picture of Psoriasis Vulgaris...

 Your diet can affect your skin in many ways.
-Certain foods that contain Vitamin A, antioxidants, and other nutrients could...
+Certain foods that contain nutrients that promote a healthy, vibrant complexion....

 Related Disease Conditions